 - Age 1-4: Children will see appropriate racket sizes between 18” to 19”, with an average head size of about 90 square inches.
 These offer great weight distribution for your children to begin learning on.

 - Age 6-7: 23” rackets start seeing surface sizes of about 100 square inches of string, giving them a slightly wider angle to be able to hit the ball from.
-This is the last age where the prices remain low for new rackets.
+(This tends to be the last age where the prices remain low for new rackets.)

-- Age 8-10: 25” rackets are already very close to the normal size that adults use, which is 27”.
-This can be a bit of a leap for them as they have to learn how to handle the new weight and length in tandem.
+- Age 8-10: 25” rackets are already very close to adult sized rackets, which is 27”.
+This can be a bit of a leap as they have to learn how to handle the new weight and length in tandem.
 It’s a learning curve, but if you’ve upgraded them throughout the years it won’t be that difficult.

 - Age 10-12: 26” rackets are the last step.
-Slightly more length mixed with almost ounce-for-ounce weight comparisons to adult-sized tennis rackets, which they will upgrade to when they turn thirteen.
+Slightly more length mixed with almost ounce-for-ounce weight comparisons to adult-sized tennis rackets.

 Are All Junior Tennis Rackets the Same?